ZupIT/beagle-docs/content/en/get-started/using-beagle/web/react.md

 npm run start
 ```

-After finished this commands, access the local: localhost:3000
-You will see this screen:
+After that, access: localhost:3000.
+And you will see the following screen:

 ![](/shared/image%20%2895%29.png)

 {{% alert color="success" %}}
-Well done, you created your first screen with Beagle!
+Congrats, you have finished your first Beagle Screen!
 {{% /alert %}}